 The Office of Technology Licensing (OTL) promotes the transfer of Stanford technology for society's use and benefit while generating income to support research and education.
-In fiscal year 2022, Stanford received \$89 million in licensing revenue from 1,099 technologies.
-OTL evaluated 464 new invention disclosures and signed 140 new licenses/options.
-Twenty-two of the 140 agreements were with Stanford start-ups and 13 of them involved equity.
+In fiscal year 2023, Stanford received \$59 million in licensing revenue from 1,059 technologies.
+OTL evaluated 568 new invention disclosures and signed 113 new licenses/options.
+Twenty-six of the 113 agreements were with Stanford startups.
 The Industrial Contracts Office (ICO) is the group within OTL that specializes in research agreements with industry.
-ICO finalized a total of 1,977 industry research agreements, of which 501 were new industry sponsored research agreements, resulting in more than \$84.7 million research funding received.
+ICO finalized a total of 2,110 industry research agreements, of which 586 were new industry sponsored research agreements, resulting in more than \$67.7 million research funding received. otl. stanford.edu

-Notable Inventions Licensed by OTL:
+Notable Inventions Licensed by OTL